abdoul-rz/Document-Assistant-Using-RAG/README.md

 Models loaded successfully!

 Ask a question: In which city was there a terrorist attack in Côte d'Ivoire?

+Founded context: ...

 Answer: Grand-Bassam

 Ask a question: exit
 ```

+## Note

+- Place the files you intend to use in the `data` directory.